 Join in one of several activities and outreach events in the areas of:

-•Prayer –Join us on a prayer walk through an area of our city that needs prayer in this area.
-We will meet at a location TBD and pray over the people and activities that we observe on our walk.
+•Prayer – Join us on a prayer walk through an area of our city that needs prayer in this area.
+We will meet and pray over the people and activities that we observe on our walk.
 Location: Safari Restaurant - 3010 4th Avenue S, Minneapolis, MN. •Awareness and Restoration – We will be creating encouraging cards and gifts of love for survivors of sex trafficking and for restoration home employees/volunteers.
 These will be donated to various restoration homes in Minnesota.
-Faith Covenant Church, Burnsville.
+Location: Faith Covenant Church, Burnsville.
 Bring your kids! •Prevention of Demand – NOTE: THIS EVENT HAS BEEN MOVED TO SUNDAY APRIL 22ND - Join us at a men’s courage event.
 In a culture saturated with a twisted view of masculinity, we will discuss how we as men can rise up and be victors and champions for this cause.
 Film showing.
 Barbecue meat dinner (BYOM) 6 pm.
 Film 7 pm.
 Ends at 10 pm.
 Illumination Church, Burnsville.
 Men only. •Legal Advocacy – Writing letters and petitions to our federal and state representatives on bills that are before the US Congress and MN State Legislature.
 Thanking Reps who are champions for this cause.
 Faith Covenant Church, Burnsville. •Intervention – We will join the prayer team and keep our eyes out for those in need.
 No direct contact will be made, but calls to the police or Human Trafficking hotline if needed.
 Thorough training will be provided.
 Location: Safari Restaurant - 3010 4th Avenue S, Minneapolis, MN.

 Join with others as we let our hands and feet do the talking in various practical and safe activities in our communities.